IÉ 29000 Class: Description

-In 2014, a new all-over two-tone green livery was introduced for the class.
-This was applied to all vehicles in September 2022.
+In 2014, a new all-over two-tone green livery nicknamed "Green Goddess" was introduced for the class.
+This was applied to all vehicles by September 2022.

 Deployment

+For a brief period of time from June 2005 to December 2006, a 29000 railcar operated two journeys on a Sunday to Belfast, departing Dublin Connolly at 15.00 and calling at Drogheda MacBride, Dundalk Clarke, Newry, Portadown, Botanic and Belfast Central (now Belfast Lanyon Place) arriving at 17.14 departing at 18.15 for Dublin.
 They work most Northern Commuter, South Eastern Commuter and Western Commuter services.
 They have proven to be a very reliable unit despite operating a variety of demanding services including Dublin - Sligo services.
 They were largely returned to their intended Commuter services since deliveries of 22000 Class DMUs commenced in 2007, which displaced them from Sligo line workings in 2008, though there are still a few services to and from Rosslare Europort with the 29000 Class DMUs.
 However, they remained in their "Commuter" livery when working this long-distance line.

 The November 2009 timetable change finally saw the end of the 29000s running West of Dublin from Heuston to Newbridge/Kildare and Carlow.
 The services have been operated by 22000 Class DMUs since 2009.